tugrulates/exercism-manager/README.md

 Helper script I use to help use [Exercism](https://exercism.org/).
 It builds upon the Exercism CLI.

+This purpose of this project is to aid me in learning development practices.
+PRs are welcome.

 ## Features:

 - Creates buildable stubs by code generation (C track only)